 This is because various content marketing types allow businesses to target and nurture potential customers into buyers.

-Deciding what kind of content to use for marketing can be overwhelming.
-There are dozens of content marketing forms that marketers use and narrowing down the best content marketing formats will still leave you with a long list.
+Deciding what content marketing types to use for businesses can be overwhelming.
+There are dozens of content marketing types that marketers use and narrowing down the best options will still leave you with a long list.
 Spending time and resources on a piece of content that does not deliver results is such a huge waste.
 And that’s not something most businesses can afford.

 No matter how good your content is, it would be useless if it doesn’t reach the right people.
 This is because not everyone in your target audience will relate to it.
-Different customers have their own preferences when it comes to different types of content marketing media.
+Different customers have their own preferences when it comes to content marketing types of media.

-A study conducted by Demand Gen revealed that customers prefer different types of content depending on where they are in the buyer’s journey.
-Almost half of B2B buyers rely more on content to research and make purchase decisions and 64% of those at the top of the funnel prefer podcasts.
-71% of those in the research phase also consume blog content and white papers.
+According to a study conducted by Demand Gen, nearly half of B2B buyers rely more on content to research and make purchase decisions.
+And 64% of those at the top of the funnel prefer podcasts, 71% of those in the research phase also consume blog content and white papers.

 Buyers in the middle of the sales funnel engage more with webinars and reports.
-On the other hand, case studies, peer recommendations, and assessments are the preferred source of information of customers who are in the later stages of the buyer’s journey.
+On the other hand, case studies, peer recommendations, and assessments are the preferred source of information for customers who are in the latter stages of the buyer’s journey.